See & Explore the 4 Attractions of Cardiff, Wales

 St. Fagans Museum of Natural History

 St. Fagans Museum of Natural History is another free attraction.
-If you drive, as it is out of the city centre, it is £6 all day.
+If you drive, as it is outside of the city centre, it is £7 all day.

-Farmhouses, outbuildings, historic buildings and St. Fagans Castle are in this parkland which you can easily walk around and is wheelchair and pram-friendly.
+Farmhouses, outbuildings, historic buildings, and St. Fagans Castle are in this parkland, which is wheelchair—and pram-friendly.

 The inside of these buildings is furnished as it would have been in their time.